willegetz/willegetz.github.io/rpg/player/frostlake/loot.md

 5000 gp Diamond

-Soon to by Crystal's gear
+Soon to be Crystal's gear

 Orb of Daylight

+Magic shackles (Was used to keep a unicorn)

 #### Portal Keys
 Key to the Chamber of Trials (For winning possession of Frostlake Castle and its land)